janvi-kalra/onprep-llm/README.md

 # onprem-llm

-👋 Welcome to onprem llm: an infrastructure to chat with your data on premises to ensure your privacy.
-Think: ChatGPT where none of the questions leave your computer.
-So you can ask ChatGPT your deepest darkest secrets :) More like... so that no companies can sell the data about the questions you ask.
+👋 Welcome to onprem llm: an infrastructure to chat with your data on premises ensuring privacy.

+Think: ChatGPT but OpenAI no longer has access to the questions you input.
+That way, companies cannot sell this data, and you can ask ChatGPT your deepest darkest secrets :) Oh and your company's intellectual property is safe too

 ### Demo Video
 https://www.loom.com/share/8cde7eecbe08481d814efb9077c197f8

 ### Authors

-Onprem LLM was hacked together by [Stephen Zerfas](https://www.linkedin.com/in/stephen-zerfas1/), [Stephen Frey](https://twitter.com/stevekfrey) and [Janvi Kalra](https://twitter.com/janvikalra_) on June 10, 2023 as a part of [Fifty years](https://fiftyyears.com/) VC's Wellbeing <> AI build weekend.
+Onprem LLM was hacked together by [Stephen Zerfas](https://www.linkedin.com/in/stephen-zerfas1/), [Stephen Frey](https://twitter.com/stevekfrey) and [Janvi Kalra](https://twitter.com/janvikalra_) on June 10, 2023 as a part of a hackathon hosted by [Fifty years](https://fiftyyears.com/) VC.

 ### Infrastructure